christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 Definitions
 ---------------------

--   Pentateuch: The first five books of the Hebrew Bible, traditionally attributed to Moses: Genesis, Exodus, Leviticus, Numbers, Deuteronomy.
-The term comes from the Greek for "five scrolls.".
-Also called the Torah.
+-   Pentateuch (from the Greek words penta meaning five, and teuchos meaning book): The first five books of the Hebrew Bible, traditionally attributed to Moses: Genesis, Exodus, Leviticus, Numbers, Deuteronomy.
+The Pentateuch is also called the Torah ('law' in Hebrew).
+Pentateuch is more commonly used in Christian scholarship and discussions, and Torah is the term used in Jewish contexts.
 -   Tanakh (an acronym (TNK) that represents the entire Hebrew Bible, divided into three main sections).
 This results in a total of 24 books in the Jewish Bible.
     -  Torah (Teaching or Law): Corresponds to the Pentateuch (Genesis, Exodus, Leviticus, Numbers, Deuteronomy).
     -  Nevi'im (Prophets): Eight books: Joshua, Judges, Samuel (1 and 2 as one), Kings (1 and 2 as one), Isaiah, Jeremiah, Ezekiel, The Twelve (minor prophets as one).